Maxel01/vue-leaflet/docs/guide/accessing-map-instance.md

+---
+title: Accessing a map instance
+---
-# 🔍 Accessing a map instance
+# 🔍 Accessing a Map Instance

 The guide explains how to access a Leaflet map instance from a Vue component.